New Household Hazardous Waste Facility now open

 The City of Olathe operates a collection facility that currently accepts items from all Johnson County residents.
 This may be a more convenient option if you live in southern Johnson County.
 Go to City of Olathe Household Hazardous Collection Facility to learn more.
 Several other surrounding counties offer Household Hazardous Waste collection.
 RecycleSpot has information on other area programs.

 The Johnson County Household Hazardous Waste facility doesn't accept electronics.
-Secure E-Cycle is located nearby (3054 S 24th St.) and will accept a wide range of electronics for recycling.
+There are several options for recycling electronics - anything with a cord or batteries.
 Charges may apply for certain items.
-Other electronic recycling options can be found on our electronic recycling page.
+Recycling options can be found on our electronic recycling page.